Jorgenssen/default-jul/README.md

 # default-jul
-The most default JUL (java util logging) implementation, no configs, just import and go.
+The most default JUL (java util logging) wrapper implementation, no configs, just import and go.
 Currently only console logging is available with four the most essential log levels (`info`, `debug`, `warning` and `error`).

 ### Add dependency